borbware/unity-basics-course/unity-cookbook/collision.md

 <!-- _backgroundColor: Khaki -->

-Continue with the Player character from Input exercise.
+Continue with the Player character from the [Input exercise](input-handling.md#exercise-1-player-input).

-Create a scene with multiple collectible GameObjects.
+Add multiple collectible GameObjects to the scene.

-When the player character collides with the objects, destroy them and add one to Player's internal counter of collected items.
+When the player character collides with a collectible, destroy it and add one to Player's internal counter of collected items.

-## Exercise 3.
-Colliding with moving objects
+## Exercise 2.
+Colliding with moving obstacles

 <!-- _backgroundColor: Khaki -->

-Continue with the Player character from Input exercise.

-Create a scene with multiple collectible GameObjects.
+Continue previous exercise.
+Add moving objects to the scene that block the player's way.

-When the player character collides with the objects, destroy them and add one to Player's internal counter of collected items.
+If the player collides with them, make the player ***bounce*** off of them!